 Follow safe travel practices as you would elsewhere.
 Practices such as arriving at a new place before sundown, following local advice and local news, picking up local language words, and showing respect toward indigenous communities and culture.
 Such common practices often make up for backpackers’ customs or an informal code of conduct.
 In India’s Northeast, do all this and, if you want to hike through jungles or visit remote areas, always use a local guide.

 North East India is declared safe for tourism and is hosting an ever increasing number of footfalls every year.
 If you delay that visit, you lose.
 You lose out on the near exclusive access to some of the greatest marvels on earth and some of the best places that the country offers.
 For more on this topic, read North East India is safer than you think.

 Where to Stay in North East India?

-Except in Sikkim, backpacker-hostels are not in vogue yet in North East India.
+Except in Sikkim, backpacker-hostels are not in vogue yet in Northeastern states of India.
 Most towns in the region have tourism lodges (run by government), private guest houses and hotels that offer rooms in the price range of ₹200-2000 per night (shared toilets, sometimes).
 You may try the following links for your accommodation needs in Arunachal Pradesh, Assam, Manipur, Mizoram, Meghalaya, Nagaland, Sikkim, and Tripura.

 When in the region, look out for homestay options too – usually these offer the best experiences and memories.
+Lately, AirBnB has made inroads and you may use the popular phone app to make bookings in NE India.
 Before getting in a homestay arrangement, just pickup local language words (some folks may not know English or Hindi) and carry a souvenir, howsoever modest, for the host or goodies for the family’s kids.